 Four Ten Lofts

 EHC and French Development feel strongly that there is a market for additional artists housing in the Bromo Tower Arts and Entertainment District where new DIY venues and other creative spaces are gaining a critical mass.
 Development pressures in the District are real as new market-rate development in surrounding blocks and the creation of new artists housing with amenity spaces appealing to arts users is critical to preventing the displacement that often accompanies market-driven redevelopment.
-Mayor Catherine Pugh’s Safe Artists Working Spaces Task Force has recognized the inherent benefits of attracting and retaining the creative class and the need for safe, code compliant and permanently affordable living and working spaces for this growing population.
+Former Mayor Catherine Pugh’s, Safe Artists Working Spaces Task Force recognized the inherent benefits of attracting and retaining the creative class and the need for safe, code compliant and permanently affordable living and working spaces for this growing population.

 New artists housing has been successful in the Station North Arts and Entertainment District and French and Episcopal Housing have reason to believe that this project in the Bromo Tower District will be attractive to artists and designers who want to be part of Baltimore’s growing art scene.